-The current management team strives to create an environment in which open communication, customer satisfaction and continuous improvement are a way of life for the organization.
+The current management team strives to create an environment in which open communication, customer satisfaction and continuous improvement are top priorities.
 Senior management is led by the Administrator and meets to discuss policies, procedures and customer expectations.
 The Department's senior managers are:

-Administrator Carri Grube Lybarker Consumer Advocate/Deputy for Advocacy Elliott Elam Deputy for Administrative & Regulatory Services Vacant Deputy for Regulatory Enforcement Danny Collins Deputy of Public Information, Consumer Services & Education Vacant Director of Consumer Services & Education Donna Backwinkel Director of Human Resources Sharon Jones
+Administrator Carri Grube Lybarker Consumer Advocate/Deputy for Advocacy Elliott Elam Deputy for Regulatory Enforcement Danny Collins Director of Consumer Services & Education Donna Backwinkel Director of Human Resources Sharon Jones